foxsnow38/website_foxsnow38/content/posts/stickyNote.md

 +++
 author = "Fox"
+title = "StickyNotes
-title = "Fake Tweet Generator" date = "2022-01-15"
+date = "2022-01-15"
-description = "Make Fake Tweets" tags = [
+description = "You can stick to note " tags = [
     "react",  "nodejs",  "netlify",
 ]